xaoo/git-guidelines/README.md

    > 11. [Authors](#authors)

 # <a name="guidelines"></a> Guidelines
-When contributing to any Atos repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of Atos repository before making a change.
+When contributing to any any repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of any repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.